Still current at: 5pm Wednesday 6 May

 Following the Scottish and UK Government’s latest advice, theatres are in the process of cancelling performances and events.

-If you have purchased tickets, your local theatre will contact you directly regarding refunds for cancelled performances.
+If you have purchased tickets for either tours, your local theatre will contact you directly regarding your rescheduled tickets and refunds.

 THE CRUCIBLE USA